 Completion of the skills certificate provides students with the underlying principles and hands-on techniques of basic electronics and basic mechanics, thereby preparing them for entry-level electro-mechanical technician positions.
 Emphasis is on use of electronic test equipment for troubleshooting as well as tools and processes of manufacturing as applied to industrial materials.
 A skills certificate is designed to provide career technical skills; it is not equivalent to an associate degree.

 Required Courses

-Code Title Units

-MECH 0001 The Science of Electronics 3

-MECH 0010 Fundamentals of Electronics 4

-MECH 0044 Mechatronic Processes and Materials 2

-Total Units 9
+Code MECH 0001 Title The Science of Electronics Units 3 MECH 0044 Mechatronic Processes and Materials 2 Total Units 9

 Courses